 It should be noted that the Calmecac priests, many of whom were accomplished noble warriors in themselves, were also presented with their rank-signifying armor sets.
 For example, the greatest of these warrior-priests, who were relentless (and lucky) enough to capture six or more enemies, were specially awarded coyote uniforms with red or yellow feathers and wooden helmets.

 9) The Eagles and Jaguars of the Aztec military –

 Units made famous by the real-time strategy game Age of Empires 2, the eagle warriors (cuāuhtli) and jaguar warriors (ocēlōtl) possibly comprised the largest elite warrior band in the Aztec military, and as such when fielded together, were known as the cuauhtlocelotl.
 Pertaining to the former, eagles were revered in Aztec cultures as the symbol of the sun – thus making the eagle warriors the ‘warriors of the sun’.
-Suffice it to say, these Aztec fighters draped themselves in eagle feathers and eagle-inspired headgears (often made of sturdy wooden helms) – and most of them, with obvious ‘commoner’ exceptions, were recruited from nobility.
+Suffice it to say, these Aztec fighters draped themselves in eagle feathers and eagle-inspired headgears (often made of sturdy wooden helms) – and most of them, with obvious ‘commoner’ exceptions, were recruited from the nobility.

 The jaguar warriors, on the other hand, covered themselves in pelts of jaguars (pumas), a practice that not only enhanced their elevated visual impact but also pertained to a ritualistic angle wherein the Aztec warrior believed that he partly imbibed the strength of the predator animal.
-It can be hypothesized that these elite warriors also wore the quilted cotton armor (ichcahuipilli) under their animal pelts, while higher ranking members tended to flaunt their additional apparels in form of colored feathers and plumes.
+It can be hypothesized that these elite warriors also wore the quilted cotton armor (ichcahuipilli) under their animal pelts, while higher-ranking members tended to flaunt their additional apparels in the form of colored feathers and plumes.

 Now going by the aforementioned parameter of ranks in the Aztec military, a fighter had to at least capture more than four enemies (some sources mention the figure as 12, while others mention the figure of 20) to be inducted into the order of the cuauhtlocelotl.
 In any case, often placed at the fore of the Aztec war-band, members of the cuauhtlocelotl were expected to be granted lands and titles by their lords – irrespective of their noble or commoner status, thus in many ways mirroring the early knightly class of medieval Europe.